jlzhang001/lsst_firefly/README.md

 4. run `./install.sh`

 ###On local machine
-Alternatively, if Docker is not available or is not the best option, the procedures in the Dockerfile can be reproduced on local machine but the user have to take care of those commands.
+Alternatively, if Docker is not available or is not the best option, the procedures in the Dockerfile can be reproduced on local machine but the user has to take care of those commands.
 Note that we comment out some of the steps in Dockerfile and copy existing compiled version of fftools to reduce the Docker image size.
 User still needs to complete those steps to build [Firefly][3] fftools and might have to resolve any unmet dependencies.

 1. First build `fftools.war` based on the instruction of [Firefly][3].
 Dependencies and commands are also listed on the page.
 After building `fftools.war`, Oracle Java 8 should exist in the `$PATH` and Tomcat will be able to find it.
 2. Deploy [Tomcat 7+][13] on local machine.
 You can install by using the package manager or download the binary from [Tomcat website][12].
 Before starting Tomcat server, we need to modify the configuration file to specify the code directory and ports exposed.
+The file should be `$CATALINA_BASE/conf/server.xml`
+    - If you install Tomcat using package manager, look for the directory where Tomcat configuration file exists.
+For example,  `/opt/tomcat/conf/server.xml` is the server configuration of `tomcat7` installed by `apt-get` on Ubuntu 14.04.
+    - If you use the binary downloaded from Tomcat official website,
+3. ...

 ## Start and Stop